OpenChain-Project/Telco-WG/README.md

 You can check the [objectives and next steps of the workgroup](https://github.com/OpenChain-Project/Telco-WG/blob/main/Objectives.md).

-We are creating an [OpenChain Telco SBOM Guide](https://github.com/OpenChain-Project/Telco-WG/blob/main/Draft-OpenChain-Telco-SBOM-Guide_EN.md) that is still in draft version.
+We have created an [OpenChain Telco SBOM Guide](https://github.com/OpenChain-Project/Telco-WG/blob/main/OpenChain-Telco-SBOM-Guide_EN.md) that is now in version 1.0.

-There is a [Japanese translation of the guide](https://github.com/OpenChain-Project/Telco-WG/blob/main/Draft-OpenChain-Telco-SBOM-Guide_JP.md) that was provided by Masahiro DAIKOKU-san from KDDI Corporation.
+There is a [Japanese translation of the guide](https://github.com/OpenChain-Project/Telco-WG/blob/main/OpenChain-Telco-SBOM-Guide_JP.md) that was provided by Masahiro DAIKOKU-san from KDDI Corporation.

-There is a [French translation of the guide](https://github.com/OpenChain-Project/Telco-WG/blob/main/Draft-OpenChain-Telco-SBOM-Guide_FR.md) that was provided by Marc-Etienne Vargenau from Nokia.
+There is a [French translation of the guide](https://github.com/OpenChain-Project/Telco-WG/blob/main/OpenChain-Telco-SBOM-Guide_FR.md) that was provided by Marc-Etienne Vargenau from Nokia.

 Our mailing list is here:
 https://lists.openchainproject.org/g/telco